 One of the biggest tea plantation areas in India, Munnar was once a summer resort for the British Government in South India.
-Located in Kerala, 1600 m above the sea level, this is a popular retreat for people escaping the summer heat.
-The place also houses picturesque towns, winding lanes and multiple holiday facilities which makes it quite popular among tourists from far and wide.
+Located in Kerala, 1600 m above sea level, this is a popular retreat for people escaping the summer heat.
+The place also houses picturesque towns, winding lanes, and multiple holiday facilities which makes it quite popular among tourists from far and wide.

 Some very exotic varieties of flora and fauna can be found over here, among which is the rare Neelakurinji.
 This flower blooms once in every twelve years.
 The blooming year sees lakhs of tourists flocking the hill station to be a witness to the mesmerizing view.